New York Construction Accident Lawyer

 - Past and future pain and suffering

-If you or a loved one has suffered an injury as the result of a construction accident or if you have lost a loved one in a workplace accident, the experienced New York personal injury attorneys at the Law Offices of Kenneth A. Wilhelm can help you better understand your legal rights and options.
+If you or a loved one has suffered an injury as the result of a construction accident or if you have lost a loved one in a workplace accident, the experienced New York construction accident lawyer at the Law Offices of Kenneth A. Wilhelm can help you better understand your legal rights and options.
 Our law firm recovered $3,375,576 for a construction worker (an undocumented immigrant) who was injured on the job – one of the highest construction case settlements in New York in 2010.

 Please contact us TOLL FREE 24 hours a day, 7 days a week at 1-800-WORK-4-YOU (1-800-967-5496).
 WE CAN EVEN COME TO YOU.
 There is no attorneys’ fee unless we recover money for you.
 We can also help with personal injury cases in New Jersey, Connecticut, Pennsylvania, or Florida.
 If you have been seriously injured in any of the 50 U.S. states, please call us and we will try to help you with your case.